 Foreword/introduction

-Based on Article 4(3) of Regulation (EU) No 2019/1009 (hereafter FPR), by 16 July 2020, the Commission has to publish a guidance document for manufacturers and market surveillance authorities with clear information and examples concerning the visual appearance of the label referred to in Annex III to that Regulation.
+Based on Article 4(3) of Regulation (EU) No 2019/1009 (hereafter ‘FPR’), by 16 July 2020, the Commission shall publish a guidance document for manufacturers and market surveillance authorities with clear information and examples concerning the visual appearance of labels referred to in Annex III to that Regulation.
 The Guidance document is a Commission document, meaning that the draft will have to follow the internal procedures for the approval by the College, and is not legally binding.

-A group of representatives of EU Member States and of stakeholders from the industry, representing all the Product Function Categories (PFCs) falling under the scope of that Regulation, has been created by the EU Commission in July 2019 in order to support its services (DG GROW/D2) in fulfilling this very technical task.
-The mandate of this so-called Task Force (TF), chaired by Tiffani Stephani (Fertilizers Europe), s to write a first draft of this document.
+A group of representatives of EU Member States and industry stakeholders, representing all the Product Function Categories (PFCs) falling under the scope of FPR, was created by the Commission in July 2019 in order to support its services (DG GROW/D2) in fulfilling this technical task.
+The mandate of this so-called Task Force (TF), was to write a first draft of this document.

-Following the mandate given by the European Commission, the members of the TF have worked intensively in order to be able to provide a first draft Guidance Document to DG GROW/D2 by the end of February 2020.
-This document has been shared and open for consultation with the members of the Commission Expert Group on Fertilizing Products in November/December 2019.
-All comments have been discussed in February 2020 within the TF and this document represents the latest version that is now handed over to the EU Commission services.
+Following the mandate set by the European Commission, the members of the TF worked intensively to provide a first draft Guidance Document to DG GROW/D2 by the end of February 2020.
+This document was shared with, and open for consultation to members and observers of the Commission Expert Group on Fertilising Products in 2019 and 2020.

 Overall rules as specified in the core text of FPR impacting labelling